 Overfitting and underfitting are two common problems in machine learning.
 Overfitting is when the model becomes so good at predicting the training data that it can no longer generalize to new data.
 Underfitting is when the model doesn’t learn well enough to make accurate predictions.

-What is underfitting and how can it be avoided?
+What is underfitting and how can you avoid it?

 Underfitting refers to the situation where the model does not understand the data well enough to generalize correctly.
-This can happen when there is too little data used in training the model, or when the data does not match up with what the model is supposed to learn.
+You can use insufficient data to train the model or data not aligning with the model’s intended learning can cause this.

 One way to avoid underfitting is to use more data in training the model.
 Another way is to use a more varied set of examples in order to train the model on a wider range of cases.
 If you do find that your machine learning model is underfitting, it may be helpful to try different algorithms or tweak the parameters of your model.